 Hormonal imbalance is largely associated with women due to ‘mood swings’ that come with menstruation, pregnancy, and menopause.
 However, hormones are present in all complex beings: plants, animals, and humans irrespective of gender.

 They are the production crew responsible for orchestrating every bodily function imaginable, and even the slightest change in quantity, aka hormonal imbalance, can cause far-reaching side-effects throughout the body.
+Consult an endocrinologist if you have a hormonal imbalance.

 What are Hormones?